 Identify, assess, analyze, and design appropriate strategies for approaching prospects and donors and making the vitally important match between donors’ philanthropic interests and Alumni Association (AAUM) priorities.

 Proactively manage a portfolio of individual major gift prospects, with an emphasis on giving capacity over $50K.
-Identify and plan personalized outreach for each individual in portfolio in order to effectively qualify, cultivate, solicit, and steward them on behalf of AAUM.
+Identify and plan personalized outreach for each individual in the portfolio in order to effectively qualify, cultivate, solicit, and steward them on behalf of AAUM.

 Collaborate with Major Gift Officers across campus to provide donor-centered giving opportunities while supporting the overall Alumni Association fundraising goals.